 Here’s the configuration recommended by Morphiis for most people.

 In this configuration, you get pressure relief and support exactly where you need them most.

 But you can modify it to meet your specific sleeping needs.

-If for instance, you are a stomach sleeper, you might find that using all-medium firm or all-firm inserts provides better overall support and alignment.
+If for instance, you are a stomach sleeper, you might find that using the all-medium firm or all-firm inserts provides better overall support and alignment.

 If you sleep on your back, you might prefer a firm insert directly under your lower back and medium-firm under your hips.

-Visit Morphiis’ official website to see other recommended configurations for tall sleepers, those with back pain, pregnant women and those with a shoulder injury.
+Visit Morphiis’ official website to see other recommended configurations for tall sleepers, those with back pain, pregnant women, and those with a shoulder injury.

 Trial Period and Warranty

 The trial period is 100 nights long, but Morphiis asks that you sleep on the mattress for at least 30 nights before making a return.

 Try out different configurations before you decide to return the mattress.
 The chances are that you’ll find one that is right for you.